OzdoevSh/datasub_test_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+DON'T FORGET CHANGE THE VARIABLES IN .env file

 ## Available Scripts

 In the project directory, you can run:

+### `npm install` - install all the packages

 ### `npm start`